Skip to content

 └─ mkdocs.yml

-site_name: My site
+site_name: My Documentation

-site_url: https://mydomain.org/mysite
+site_url: https://yourusername.github.io/your-repo

 theme: